Digital Quantum Simulation of Scalar Yukawa Coupling: System and Hamiltonian

 where $g$ is the dimensionless coupling strength.
 While pions, which mediate the nucleon-nucleon interaction, are pseudoscalar mesons, we will assume a scalar interaction for the sake of simplicity.
 In our subsequent discussion, we adopt natural units, where $\hbar=c=1$.

 To perform a DQS of the real-time dynamics of scalar Yukawa coupling, we have to discretize the theory and select a convenient basis.
 While approaches that are directly based on the algebraic properties of the field operators do exist, in what follows we make use of an expansion in terms of creation and annihilation operators.
-We further select the momentum eigenstates $|\textbf{p}\rangle$ as our preferred basis since it diagonalizes the free Hamiltonian.
+We further select the momentum eigenstates $|\textbf{p}\rangle$ as our preferred basis, as these these states are at the same time eigenstates of the non-interacting (free) part of the Hamiltonian of the system.
 Using the definition of the Fourier transform $\phi(\textbf{x}) = {(2\pi)}^{-3}\int d^3\mathbf{p}\:e^{i \textbf{p}\cdot \textbf{x}}\phi(\textbf{p})$, one may rewrite the interaction Hamiltonian as